tfajarama/tfajarama/README.md

 📍 School of Electrical Engineering and Informatics, Institut Teknologi Bandung

-💻 I'm eager in learning data science and web development
+💻 I'm eager in learning data science and cloud computing

 📱 I also have interest in multi-platform app development using Dart and Flutter